cysouw/diathesis/text/c06_prepositions.md

    Er schaut mir über die Schulter.
 :::

 Prepositional phrases in German are partly governed arguments and partly non-governed adverbial phrases.
 This distinction is not overtly marked and leads to recurrent ambiguity, e.g. between *warten auf* 'to wait for something' and *warten auf* 'to wait while being on top of something' [@next].
-It is of central importance to clearly delimit governed from non-governed prepositions, as discussed extensively in [@sec:prepositions-delimiting-governed-prepositional-phrases]).
+It is of central importance to clearly delimit governed from non-governed prepositions, as discussed extensively in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 ::: ex
 Der König wartet auf seinem alten Thron auf seinen neuen Thron.
 :::

-There are fourteen local groups of diatheses that seem prominent enough to be given a German name.
+There are fifteen local groups of diatheses that seem prominent enough to be given a German name.
 I propose the following names for these:

 - ~~[ADJ › SBJ › Ø] Instrumentsubjektivierung~~ (see [@sec:prepositions-intransitive-preposition-anticausative] ff.)
 - ~~[PBJ › SBJ › Ø] Kreationsubjektivierung~~ (see [@sec:prepositions-fabricative-accusative] ff.)